📋 Quick Summary

 Step 4: Hydrate and Seal

-Why: Supports barrier, locks in treatment products.
-Prevents stress-induced dehydration.
+Supports barrier, locks in treatment products, and prevents stress-induced dehydration throughout the day.

 Use: SPF 30+ broad-spectrum sunscreen